keboola/keboola-as-code-templates/thoughtspot-crm-hubspot/v0/src/README.md

 # THOUGHTSPOT-CRM-HUBSPOT

-This is an end to end flow for getting data from Hubspot, transforming them and visualising them in spotApp.
+By using this end-to-end flow you can extract data from HubSpot and transform it using the SpottApp for visualizations.

-## Steps to make:
+## Steps to take:
-1. Setup profile in extractor
+1. Authorize extractor with Hubspot API TOKEN and select date range
+2. Optionaly select and authorize writers
-2. Run orchestration
+3. Run the orchestration

 ## Included components' configurations:
 EX -> TR –> WR -> ORCH

 ### EX: [IN-THOUGHTSPOT-HUBSPOT] Extractor

-This extractor is getting data from Hubspot.
-It's an incremental update.
+The extractor gets the data from HubSpot.

 ### TR: [IN-THOUGHTSPOT-HUBSPOT] Transformation

-This transformation is forming data from Hubspot into requested shape.
+Within this transformation, data is transformed.
+In this transformation, data is gathered from HubSpot, and is shaped into the requested shape.

-### ORCH: [IN-THOUGHTSPOT-HUBSPOT] Orchestration: BDM Creation

-This orchestration includes Extractor and one transformation which prepare data for BDM model.

 ### WR: [OUT-THOUGHTSPOT-HUBSPOT-BIGQUERY] Writer OR WR: [OUT-THOUGHTSPOT-HUBSPOT-SNOWFLAKE] Writer

-Writer load data into a Google BigQuery or Snowflake database.
+The writer loads data into a Google BigQuery or a Snowflake database.

-### ORCH: [OUT-THOUGHTSPOT-HUBSPOT-BIGQUERY] Orchestration: BDM Usage OR [OUT-THOUGHTSPOT-HUBSPOT-SNOWFLAKE] Orchestration: BDM Usage

-This orchestration use writer to load created BDM to Google BigQuery or Snowflake database.
+### ORCH: [THOUGHTSPOT-CRM-HUBSPOT] Orchestration

+The Orchestrator runs the Extractor and one transformation and optionally selected writers.

 ## Business Data Model